bmodee/Teknikattan/README.md

 ### Creating a merge request

 After solving your issue, you will need to merge your branch into `dev`.
-This is in two steps:
+This is done in two steps:
 First you need to prepare your branch to be merged and then create a merge request.
 First, prepare your branch to be merged.